druid-io/druid-io.github.io/CONTRIBUTING.md

 When submitting a pull request (PR), please use the following guidelines:

-- Verify the webpage works by running `jekyll -w serve`
+- Verify the webpage works by running `jekyll serve -w`
 - Try to keep pull requests short and submit separate ones for unrelated features, but feel free to combine simple bugfixes/tests into one pull request.